Multi-View Factorization Machines: Multi-view Machine Model

-We name this model as multi-view machines (MVMs).
-As shown in Figure~\ref{fig:mvm}, the full-order interactions between multiple views are modeled in a single tensor, and they are factorized collectively.
+We name this model in Eq.~(\ref{eq:mvm}) as multi-view machines (MVMs).
+As shown in Figure~\ref{fig:mvm}, the full-order interactions between multiple views are modeled in a tensor, and they are factorized collectively.
 The model parameters that have to be estimated are: